Vinushika/ssc2museca/readme.md

 # MÚSECA Chart Converter

+August 2019 Updates:
+- Implemented ID support - ID can be specified in the ``#SUBTITLE:123;`` field of the SSC file/SM editor.
+ID can still be specified as an argument, but it will always defer to the ID in the Subtitle field, if available.
+- Automatic folder creation - optimized for drag-n-drop into the data_mods folder of IFS LayeredFS.
+- Added jacket support - see jacket info section below.
+- Improved preview audio conversion
+- Modified general usage of ssc2museca.py - described below

 This utility includes a chart converter that can convert a set of charts written in StepMania's .ssc file format and an audio file to a format recognized by MÚSECA.
 Additionally, it will generate metadata to copy-paste into the music database xml, or optionally update an xml file if provided.
-It is invoked similar to the following:

-    python3 ssc2museca.py chart.ssc 123
+Usage is described below:

+    python ssc2museca.py [-h (shows help message)] [-id ID] [-d DIRECTORY] [-x NEW_XML] FILE

-In the above command, a chart for Novice (Green), Advanced (Yellow), and Exhaust (Red) will be parsed out of ``chart.ssc`` and metadata and a directory suitable for copying into MÚSECA's game data will be generated.
-The game will identify the entry as ID 123.
-Note that you will probably want to choose IDs that are not already taken in the music database xml unless you want to replace songs in the game instead of add songs to the game.
-By default, the converter will output the converted metadata, chart and audio files to the current directory.
-To specify a separate directory, use ``--directory some/dir``.
-To tell the converter to update an existing xml file instead of generating a copy-pastable chunk of xml, use ``--update-xml music-info.xml``.
+In the above command, a chart for Novice (Green), Advanced (Yellow), and Exhaust (Red) will be parsed out of ``chart.ssc`` and metadata and a directory suitable for copying into the ``data_mods`` folder of IFS Layered FS will be created.
+By default, the converter will output the converted metadata, chart and audio files to a `custom_charts` folder in the current directory.
+To specify the output directory, use ``-d some/directory``.
+To tell the converter to create a new, isolated xml file containing just the metadata for one song, use ``-x somedir/music-info-b.xml``
+If you wish to update the full music database, create the folder ``custom_charts/museca/xml`` and copy-paste music-info-b.xml.
+The converter will append all new entries.
+Otherwise, the converter will create and update an xml in that directory.
+(The IFS xml merging function currently can't handle some japanese characters, so it is best to copy and update the existing music-info-b.xml from the game files.
+IFS LayeredFS will redirect the game to use the xml in ``data_mods/custom_charts/museca/xml``, so long as it is named the same.)

 ## About This Fork